blue-sky0909/angular4-firebase/README.md

 # Oevent2
-This app is to create and manage event.
+This app creates events and manages them.

 ## Technologies.